fbpx

 Is Process Mining a component of BPM software?

 In short, process mining is not a component of BPM software.
 But why?
 Well, that’s because the applications of each are quite different.
-BPM has been around since the 1970s while process mining is relatively new.
-BPM speaks about designing and managing operational procedures while the latter works towards optimization and redesigning of operations through existing data.
+BPM has existed since the 1970s, while process mining is relatively new.
+BPM discusses designing and managing operational procedures, while the latter works towards optimizing and redesigning operations through existing data.

 Also read: Business Process Management – The What, Why, and How